 Cats.
 Coffee.
 Travel.

-It may sound like a lot, but at last count the global tally was over 200, which means I have lots of kitties to pet and coffee to drink before fulfilling my quest to visit every cat cafe on the planet.
+It may sound like a lot, but at last count the global tally was over 600 (nearly 400 in Japan alone!), which means I have lots of kitties to pet and coffee to drink before fulfilling my quest to visit every cat cafe on the planet.

 Even though I'm not quite ready to claim my ‘title’, I've pretty much seen it all-- from spaces both humble and palatial, cats that range from anti-social to super friendly and coffee characterized as barely drinkable to other-worldly, I have had enough experience to know what is exceptional and what is average.